-100 Greatest Gangster Films: Charley Varrick, #78
+100 Greatest Gangster Films: Charley Varrick, #78 - California Literary Review

 For openers—literally—there’s the big party after Michael receives the papal award of Commander of the Order of San Sebastian for his philanthropy.
 Connie (Talia Shire, back and showing more balls than some of the male gangsters) does the Italian folk song right out of the wedding scene from Godfather I.

-There’s also the scene where Joey Zasa (what a great name for the Joe Mantegna character) is walking through Little Italy during a festival as hit men close in on him.
+There’s also the scene where Joey Zasa (what a great name for the Joe Mantegna character) is walking through Little Italy during a festival as hitmen close in on him.
 This is simply the updated version of the classic scene from Godfather II when young Vito Corleone stalks Don Fanucci.
 This time it’s Vito’s grandson Vincent stalking the mob kingpin who is about to be murdered.

 And the series of murders carried out while Anthony Corleone (Franc D’Ambrosio) makes his operatic debut in Palermo is nothing if not a repeat of the climatic Baptismal scene that puts the stamp of evil on Michael Corleone at the end of Godfather I.